The Hurting: Retrospective

 Retrospective reviews regarded the album more highly.
-Reviewing the 1999 reissue for Q, Andrew Collins said, "Despite its occasional bum note, The Hurting remains a landmark work ... a highly emotional pop record, at its simplest".
-Bruce Eder of AllMusic noted that the album's success was due to "its makers' ability to package an unpleasant subject – the psychologically wretched family histories of Roland Orzabal and Curt Smith – in an attractive and sellable musical format" and said "the work is sometimes uncomfortably personal, but musically compelling enough to bring it back across the decades".
+Reviewing the 1999 reissue for Q, Andrew Collins wrote, "Despite its occasional bum note, The Hurting remains a landmark work ... a highly emotional pop record, at its simplest".
+Bruce Eder of AllMusic attributed the album's success to "its makers' ability to package an unpleasant subject – the psychologically wretched family histories of Roland Orzabal and Curt Smith – in an attractive and sellable musical format", and found that "the work is sometimes uncomfortably personal, but musically compelling enough to bring it back across the decades."